Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Garbutt's median income is $46,589 and average income is $60,451.
-This contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $51,206 (median) and $66,442 (average).
-The 2021 Census shows household, family, and personal incomes in Garbutt fall between the 6th and 18th percentiles nationally.
-The earnings profile reveals that 26.6% of residents earn $1,500 - 2,999 weekly (673 residents), consistent with broader regional trends at 31.7%.
-Housing affordability pressures are severe, with only 81.5% of income remaining, ranking at the 6th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Garbutt is $46,589 and average income is $60,451.
+This is below the national averages of $53,146 (median) and $66,593 (average) for Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Garbutt would be approximately $51,206 (median) and $66,442 (average) as of September 2025.
+According to the 2021 Census, incomes in Garbutt fall between the 6th and 18th percentiles nationally for households, families, and individuals.
+The earnings profile indicates that the largest segment consists of 26.6% earning $1,500 - 2,999 weekly (673 residents), which aligns with broader regional trends showing 31.7% in the same category.
+Housing affordability pressures are severe in Garbutt, with only 81.5% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income